Our fleet of vehicles and machinery works hard all year round.

 - Our fleet teams have 24/7, 365-day access to a helpline to support moving them around the network, helping to manage when incidents occur, as well as to report the critical information directly across the network including each Route Operating Control.

-- Measuring almost one mile, our High Output ballast cleaner is the longest train on our network.
+- Measuring almost one kilometre, our High Output ballast cleaner is the longest train on our network.

 - Not all our fleet teams use machines that run on rails.
 Our Air Operations team makes use of a helicopter and unmanned aircraft vehicles (UAVs, or drones).
 We also have on-track plant that can travel on the roads as well as the railway.
 Examples include diggers, vehicles to inspect and clear drainage, mobile flashbutt welders (to weld the rails), track movers (which pick up and move track), and some of the vehicles we use to inspect and renew overhead wires.